- Yokohama-shi Top Page

 About Zika virus infection (Zika fever)

-In areas such as Central and South America and Asia, mosquito-borne "Zika virus infection (Zika fever)" has occurred.
+In regions such as Central and South America and Asia, mosquito-borne "Zika virus infection (Zika fever)" has occurred.

-Zika virus infection during pregnancy can cause fetal microcephaly, so if you are likely to become pregnant or pregnant women should refrain from traveling to endemic areas.
+Zika virus infection during pregnancy can cause fetal microcephaly, so those who may become pregnant or pregnant women should refrain from traveling to endemic areas.

 Let's get routine immunization

-Vaccinations is expected to increase resistance (immunity) by inoculating vaccines that have been confirmed to be effective in preventing disease and preventing disease from becoming more severe.
+Vaccinations is expected to increase resistance (immunity) by vaccinating a vaccine that confirms the effectiveness of disease prevention, and to prevent the disease from becoming more severe.

-This is one of the measures to protect the lives and health of everyone, not only to prevent the spread of infectious diseases, but also to prevent the spread of infectious diseases.
+It is one of the measures to protect your life and health, not only to prevent the spread of infectious diseases, but also to prevent the spread of infectious diseases.

-The vaccination law stipulates the type of vaccination, implementation method, relief system, etc.
+The Vaccination Law stipulates the type of vaccination, implementation method, remedy system, etc.

 For more information, please see "About Vaccinations."